Henrico County Public Schools: Virginia Randolph

 Two local educators associated with Henrico County Public Schools became notable for contributions to the development of educational programs for African-American students in the late 19th and early to mid-20th Century.

 Virginia Randolph (1874–1958) became notable for her many years and contributions to the development of educational programs for African-American students during the days of segregated schools in Virginia.
 Educated at Richmond's Armstrong High School, in 1892, Randolph opened the Mountain Road School in the north-central part of the county.
 As a teacher there, she taught her students woodworking, sewing, cooking and gardening, as well as academics.
 In 1908, Henrico County Superintendent of Schools Jackson Davis named her to become the United States' first "Jeanes Supervising Industrial Teacher".

 As the supervisor of 20 three elementary schools in Henrico County, Virginia Randolph developed the first in-service training program for African American teachers and worked on improving the curriculum of the schools.
 With the freedom to design her own agenda, she shaped industrial work and community self-help programs to meet specific needs of schools.
 During her 57-year career, although she remained at work in Henrico County, she became recognized worldwide as a pioneering educator, humanitarian and leader, especially in the field of vocational education.
 She retired in 1949.

 In Glen Allen, the Virginia Randolph Home Economics Cottage was made into a museum in memory of Randolph in 1970.
 The Virginia Historic Landmarks Commission designated the museum a State Historic Landmark.
 In 1976 the museum was named a National Historic Landmark by the United States Department of Interior, National Park Service.
 Randolph reportedly had an office in the building.
 Her grave site is on the grounds.
 Randolph is interred on the museum grounds.
 In modern times, the Academy at Virginia Randolph in Glen Allen, Virginia and a special education center are each named in her honor.
 The Virginia Randolph Foundation, formed in 1954, annually awards scholarships to Henrico County high school students who will be attending a four-year college or university.

 Jackson T. Davis

-Jackson T. Davis (1882–1947), a Richmonder, was graduate of the College of William and Mary and Columbia University.
+Jackson T. Davis (1882–1947), a Richmonder, was a graduate of the College of William and Mary and Columbia University.
 He headed school divisions in Williamsburg and Marion before coming to Henrico as division superintendent in 1905.
 After his tenure at HCPS, Davis became state agent for African American rural schools for the Virginia State Department of Education from 1910 to 1915.
 He went on to also become an internationally known leader in his field.
 Henrico County's Jackson Davis Elementary School, dedicated in 1964, was named for him.
 His collection of photographs of Virginia's negro school facilities of the era is notable among many items of his career which were donated to the University of Virginia and are among the special collections there.